4-Day Sedona Itinerary for Adventure Travelers

 Sedona is one of the best destinations in the southwest for outdoor adventure.
 There are endless opportunities for hiking, biking, swimming, camping, and enjoying the red rock views that make Sedona such a special place.

-This 4-day Sedona itinerary is filled with the best hikes, relaxation time, and dining at some of the best restaurants with views that will make you want to linger.
+My 4-day Sedona itinerary is filled with the Sedona’s best hikes, relaxation time, and dining at some really yummy restaurants with views that will make you want to linger.

-You could spend months in Sedona and not see or do everything it has to offer.
+I could easily spend months in Sedona and still not see or do everything it has to offer.
 There’s so much going on!

-Our main goals for this Sedona itinerary, though, are to:
+My main goals when I’m Sedona, though, are to:

 • Get in as much hiking as possible